-Disciplines include and not limited to: History, Art, Architecture, Literature, Geography, Theology, Sociology, Politics, Economics and Anthropology.
+Disciplines include and not limited to: History, Art, Architecture, Literature, Geography, Law, Sociology, Politics, and Anthropology.

 In today’s world of planetary-scale environmental crises, intellectuals are increasingly urged to cultivate a symbiosis between knowledge and practice and to engage with each other beyond disciplinary divides.
 Historically, Japan has claimed a uniquely harmonious relationship with nature.
 Yet this cultural rhetoric of ecology has faced challenges for its apparent discordance with the reality of environmental destruction in Japan.